Margaret Sullavan: Marriages and family

 Sullavan was married four times.
-At age 22, she married actor Henry Fonda on December 25, 1931, while both were performing with the University Players in its 18-week winter season in Baltimore, at the Congress Hotel Ballroom on West Franklin Street near North Howard St. "She was a character even the first time I met her," Fonda recalled.
+At age 22, she married actor Henry Fonda on December 25, 1931, while both were performing with the University Players in their 18-week winter season at the Congress Hotel ballroom in Baltimore, Maryland.
+"She was a character even the first time I met her," Fonda recalled.
 Sullavan and Fonda separated after two months and divorced in 1933, but remained longtime friends, and their children also became friends.
 Jane Fonda remembers a "vivid image" of Margaret Sullavan.
 "What impressed me the most was how athletic and tomboyish she was.
-Dad had taught her how to walk on her hands during their courtship, and she could still suddenly turn herself upside down- and there she'd be, walking along on her hands."
-Peter Fonda named his daughter in honour of Bridget Hayward, Sullavan's second child, who died by suicide in 1960.
+Dad had taught her how to walk on her hands during their courtship, and she could still suddenly turn herself upside down—and there she'd be, walking along on her hands."
+Peter Fonda named his daughter in honor of Bridget Hayward, Sullavan's second child, who died by suicide in 1960.
 He had admitted he was in love with Hayward, but they never had a relationship.

 After separating from Fonda, Sullavan began a relationship with Broadway producer Jed Harris that was tumultuous and short-lived.
-Then, during the shooting of The Good Fairy, she began a relationship with its director William Wyler.
-Wyler said, "One day I looked at the rushes and she didn't look good."
+Then, during the shooting of The Good Fairy, she began a relationship with its director, William Wyler.
+He said, "One day I looked at the rushes and she didn't look good."
 The cameraman informed him that Sullavan had had a fight with him that day of shooting, and that "When she's happy she looks pretty, when she's upset she doesn't!"
-So, he asked her on a date and their relationship blossomed.
+So, Wyler asked her on a date and their relationship blossomed.
 They married in November 1934 and divorced in March 1936.
 Wyler remembered it as "A miserable wedding.
 Jeez.
 Awful.
 My lawyer had arranged it.
 I chartered this airplane, and flew to Arizona.
-We went to this justice of the peace; he stood there in a robe and slippers and said, 'All right, here, get together'-- the radio was going all this time -- and he married us."
+We went to this justice of the peace; he stood there in a robe and slippers and said, 'All right, here, get together'—the radio was going all this time—and he married us."

 Sullavan's third marriage was to agent and producer Leland Hayward, Sullavan's agent since 1931.
 At the time of the marriage on November 15, 1936, Sullavan was pregnant with the couple's first child.
-Their daughter, Brooke, later became an actress and a writer.
-The couple had two more children, Bridget, and William Hayward III ("Bill"), who became a film producer and attorney.
+Their daughter, Brooke Hayward, later became an actress and a writer.
+The couple had two more children, Bridget Hayward and William Hayward III ("Bill"), who became a film producer and attorney.
 In 1947, Sullavan filed for divorce after discovering that Hayward was having an affair with socialite Slim Keith.
 Their divorce became final on April 20, 1948.

 In 1950, Sullavan married for a fourth and final time, to English investment banker Kenneth Wagg.
 They remained married until her death in 1960.